 The authors put forth a process model that caregivers, and others who interact with the public through institutions, may follow during these uncertain times.

-The doctors who sponsored the research have written a translational piece that’s under expedited review at the Medical Journal of Australia.
+The doctors who sponsored the research have written a translational piece that has been published by the journal Emergency Medicine Australasia.